-Inmate Classification is responsible for assigning a security classification to each inmate after being booked into the Criminal Justice Center (CJC).
-The CJC contains several types of wards or cells.
+Inmate Classification is responsible for assigning a security classification to each inmate after being booked into the Criminal Justice Center (CJC) as it contains several types of wards or cells.
 The Classification Unit considers various factors when determining an inmate's classification and placement; however, an inmate's classification can be changed even after being admitted.

-The Classification Unit is responsible for the placement of inmates into the various internal programs such as the Trusty Program, the Reintegration Program and the Progressive and Regressive housing program.
+The Classification Unit is responsible for the placement of inmates into the various internal programs such as the Trusty Program, the Volunteer Program, the Reintegration Program and the Progressive and Regressive Housing Program.

 Individuals who are incarcerated are not entitled to receive benefits from the Social Security Administration, Colorado Division of Employment and Training, and Department of Social Services; these benefits are in the form of SSI, disability, unemployment, food stamps, and AFDC payments.

 On a weekly and monthly basis, the Sheriff's Office has been notifying the appropriate local, state, and federal agencies of the names, social security numbers, and birth dates of all inmates in our county detention facilities.
 These agencies compare the lists against names of their benefit recipients.
 When a match is discovered, that agency commences actions to stop payments to the respective inmate while the inmate is incarcerated.
 The program has resulted in a substantial savings of taxpayers' money.